mranst/swell/docs/adding_a_suite.md

     ask_question: bool = False
     options: Optional[str] = None
 ```
+Arguments:
+- default_value: default value for the answer
 - question_name: name of the question (should usually match the class).
 - widget_type: A custom enum specifying the data type of the answer, as well as the way the question will be asked on the command line interface.
 Options include drop lists, check lists, and direct entry.
 - prompt: A sentence or two describing the question.